‘Science on Tap’ brings people closer to science via informal sessions over beer

 The first session was organised at the residence of Mahajan’s friend in Kothrud where people from the friend circle were invited to participate

-The brainchild of Anup Mahajan, a scientist from the Indian Institute of Tropical Meteorology (IITM) and his friend Nakul Bhosale of ‘Great State Aleworks’, an Indian craft brewery, ‘Science on Tap’ has roped in experts from different fields to unlock the mysteries around complex subjects during each interactive session.
+The brainchild of Anoop Mahajan, a scientist from the Indian Institute of Tropical Meteorology (IITM) and his friend Nakul Bhonsale of ‘Great State Aleworks’, an Indian craft brewery, ‘Science on Tap’ has roped in experts from different fields to unlock the mysteries around complex subjects during each interactive session.

 Elaborating on the initiative, Mahajan said, “The idea behind this initiative is to reduce the gap between science and common people.
 This initiative is a perfect combination of science and craft beer minus the jargon and seriousness which leads to a lot of fun.
 Generally, we think that only children are curious about science but during this initiative, we learned that adults are equally curious about various science-related topics.
 There is a lot of information available on the Internet which sometimes confuses us.
 Also, there are misconceptions.
 This initiative helps people to understand science better.
 And with our informal settings, they can ask any question without the fear of being judged.”